ffzg-erudito/inter-testing-feedback-2018/analyses/analysis-plan.md

 We will perform a robustness check of the obtained results by applying the established "soft" exclusion criteria to our sample and repeating the described analyses on the resultant sample.
-Furthermore, we will also check for robustness by again repeating the described analyses after detecting and excluding possible outliers (univarate and multivariate).
+Furthermore, we will also check for robustness by once again repeating the described analyses after detecting and excluding possible outliers (univarate and multivariate) based on statistical criteria.